xavierpok/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-Name, email, contact number, company affiliation not given
+Name, email, contact number, or company affiliation not given

     * 3a1.
 Connexion shows an error message.